-Applied Science University will schedule and conduct two fire drill a year.
+The Applied Science University will schedule and conduct two fire drill a year.
 A fire drill is a method of practicing how ASU members would be evacuated in the event of a fire.
 Practicing scheduled fire drills will help ensure individuals have the knowledge to safety escape a fire without injuring themselves or others.
 During the drill the fire alarm system is activated and the entire members shall be evacuated.

-14.1During the Fire Drill the following shall be monitored:
+14.1 During the Fire Drill the following shall be monitored:

-- 14.1.1 Are individuals remaining calm and proceeding towards the nearest exit? - 14.1.2 Are individuals assembling at the designated muster point? - 14.1.3 Are the Emergency Response Team ensuring the safe evacuation of all individuals? - 14.1.4 Are all individuals being accounted? - 14.1.5 Are exits guarded to prevent the re-entries into the building?
+- 14.1.1 Are individuals closing the doors upon exiting rooms? - 14.1.2 Are individuals remaining calm and proceeding towards the nearest exit? - 14.1.3 Are individuals assembling at the designated muster point? - 14.1.4 Are the Emergency Response Team ensuring the safe evacuation of all individuals? - 14.1.5 Are all individuals being accounted? - 14.1.6 Are exits guarded to prevent the re-entries into the building?